i-am-unknown-81514525/live-coding-siege/README.md

 `siege.leaderboard` - Leaderboard, everyone love this, aside from gambling

+For the full list, use `siege.help` or `/help`

-### How does it follow the fall theme
+### How does it follow the grid theme
-If you stop coding you fall (the decrease of chance you get selected -> less coin and falling off the leaderboard)
+Go to the web dashboard and click the leaderboard text (Yes, it is a button), and it will show a grid of ticket, which see more fun and more represetable for the ticket system

 ### Demo?
 I prefer you test on Slack instead, it would take same amount of time to a demo video, and just start a empty huddle, for the better experience :)